Amazing Things Happen – An Introduction to understanding Autism

-- the right to appeal to tribunal about the support you get, and educational placement named in your plan.
+- the right to appeal to a tribunal about the support you get, and the educational placement named in your plan.

 - the right to decide where you want to be educated including 6th forms, colleges, alternative provisions, apprenticeships and training institutions.

-- we will help you to understand your rights, decide what is important to you, and help you understand what is going on for you.
+we will help you to understand your rights, decide what is important to you, and help you understand what is going on.

-- we will treat all the information you give us with confidence unless you ask us to share the information with someone, or if we feel that information you shared might put you or someone else in danger.
+we will treat all the information you give us as confidential, unless you ask us to share the information with someone, or if we feel that information you shared might put you or someone else in danger.

-- if we are not the right people to help you we can help you find the right person/organisation to give you support.
+if we are not the right people to advise you, we can help you find the right person/organisation to give you support.

-Our job is to help you understand your rights and, to make sure that you feel everyone who works with you is supporting you in the best way possible.
+Our job is to help you understand your rights, and to make sure you feel everyone who works with you, is supporting you in the best way possible.